Nynra/Marlin_firmware_configs/README.md

 # Marlin Bugfix 2.1.x
 This branch contains the config files for the Eaglediksix 3D printer a.k.a.
 Bert.
+The Marlin firmware can be downloaded [here](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)

 ## Printer specs
 - Creality Ender 3 Pro